Skip to content

 Code, password, recovery link, or screenshot

 Open the real account yourself and check security settings.
+Change exposed passwords from the official site or app.

 Remote access or screen sharing